 - Warehousing conditions – fire, flood or other natural disasters can occur when least expected, similarly to any smaller incidents, such as burglary;

-- Size and shape of your package, as well as the dimensions of other shipments travelling with it – remember that many other parcels are being shipped alongside yours, therefore each package is somehow exposed to distortion, especially when not protected and packed properly (bigger and heavier packages might damage the smaller ones which don’t have a sturdy packaging);
+- Size and shape of your package, as well as the dimensions of other shipments travelling with it – remember that the courier has other parcels in the same vehicle alongside yours.
+Therefore each package is somehow exposed to distortion, especially when not protected and packed properly (bigger and heavier boxes might damage the smaller ones who don’t have a sturdy packaging);

-- The way they are loaded into trucks – even though most of the time trucks usually go fully loaded, it may happen that the packages move inside the truck.
-The shape of the package determines how well they can be stacked or stored.
-For example, a rectangular box can be stacked without too much space between the shipments being wasted, but unusually shaped packages could still move around a little;
+- The way they are loaded into trucks – even though most of the time, trucks usually go fully loaded, the packages may move inside.
+The shape of the parcel determines how well they can be stacked or stored.
+For example, the courier can stack a rectangular box without wasting too much space between the shipments, but unusually shaped packages could still move around a little;

-- The content of other packages – placement of objects which can easily deteriorate or of liquids that can leak from one container to another can cause contamination to the items inside the package or other parcels around;
+- The content of other packages – placement of objects which can quickly deteriorate or of liquids that can leak from one container to another can cause contamination to the items inside the box or other parcels around;

-- Improper packaging and reused boxes – if the packaging is not strong enough, it can simply fall apart during transport;
+- Improper packaging and reused boxes – if the packaging is not strong enough, it can only fall apart during transport;

 - Machine or human error – behind each shipment, there is a team of individuals and advanced machinery.
-Even though the parcels are usually sorted mechanically (which can also cause damage), package handlers happen to be only humans and as we all know – sometimes people make mistakes.
+Courier companies sort out the parcels mechanically (which can also cause damage), and the package handlers happen to be only humans and as we all know – sometimes people make mistakes.
 Our heavy packages can accidentally end up on the floor before they finally reach their destination.

-However, when our parcel arrives damaged, it might be due to its method of shipping.
-It could also be because the items were insufficiently protected inside the box.
-That is precisely why our goods should be carefully packed and marked.
+When our parcel arrives damaged, it might be due to its method of shipping, but it could also be that you did not protect the items sufficiently inside the box.
+That is why you should always pack your items appropriately and mark them accordingly.

 Always consider the weight, shape, and fragility of the objects you want to send.
 Sometimes the selected packaging happens to be of poor quality or the wrong size, but as the sender, you are responsible for choosing a proper way to pack your goods.
 You should protect the item in a way that it will endure shocks or vibration during transport.
 Also, you should prepare the parcel in a way that the courier can lift it, move it and carry it with ease.

 If you’re planning to send several objects in a single parcel, separate the items and wrap each of them carefully.
 Remember to place heavier items on the bottom rather than on the top.
 Place any small or loose elements in an additional container or plastic bag, so that they won’t separate during shipment.

-Standard services are usually not intended for shipping fragile items, but having a label with Fragile or This side up on your package may actually affect the way it’s being handled.
+Standard services are usually not intended for shipping fragile items, but having a label with Fragile or This side up on your package may affect the way the courier company handles it.

-When it comes to any shipment, it is important to protect your goods as much as possible.
+When it comes to any shipment, it is vital to protect your goods as much as possible.

-The biggest risk for pallets is instability in packaged loads, which can result from poor road conditions or from mechanical and automated handling machinery, such as forklifts or conveyor belts.
+The most significant risk for pallets is instability in packaged loads, which can result from poor road conditions or mechanical and automated handling machinery, such as forklifts or conveyor belts.
 The courier will use multiple vehicles to transport your goods, making your shipment prone to different shocks and impacts.
-That is why all items have to be properly secured for transportation and fully attached to a nonskid and sturdy pallet or any other solid base.
-This keeps them stay stable during transit.
+That is why all items have to be secured appropriately for transportation and sufficiently attached to a nonskid and sturdy pallet or any other solid base and keep them stay stable during transit.

-We recommend using cushioning material and rigid carton boxes, as well as braces in order to secure and block large or uncommon shaped items.
-In order to secure a bundled load, we advise you to use load-protector trays, bands and stretch wrap film which will protect your shipment.
+We recommend using cushioning material and rigid carton boxes, as well as braces to secure and block large or uncommon shaped items.
+To secure a bundled load, we advise you to use load-protector trays, bands and stretch wrap film which will protect your shipment.

-Do you have some more questions for us?
-Feel free to contact us!
+Do you have more questions?
+Do not hesitate to contact us!